rajansagarwal/gardening/content/notes/home/navigate.md

 ### Using the Page Links 🔗
 - The basic way to navigate is to go through the links as connected between the pages.
-- I'm still trying to figure out a way to create a distinction between links that point to an outside page and links that are within the website.

 ### Using the Related Notes/ Backlinks 🛀
 - At the bottom of the page is the **Related Notes** section.
 These contain all the notes in which the **current note is mentioned**.
 They're all clickable too! 🐭